 In-store shopping behavior remains one of the most consequential and least understood areas of consumer research.
 Despite the growth of e-commerce, the majority of consumer packaged goods purchases still happen in physical stores.
 The decisions shoppers make in those environments, how they navigate, what catches their attention, which products they consider and reject, determine billions of dollars in category outcomes every year.
+The research method chosen to study those decisions determines whether the resulting strategy is rooted in evidence or in assumption.

 In-store observation has been the foundation of shopper research since the discipline emerged.
 Researchers station themselves in retail environments and systematically record shopper behavior: which aisles they enter, how long they spend in each section, which products they pick up and examine, and what ultimately goes into the cart.
+The method has been refined over decades and remains useful for specific questions.

 The method’s strengths are real.
 Observation captures natural behavior without the distortion of self-reporting.
 Shoppers do not always know or accurately describe their own behavior, and observation bypasses this limitation entirely.
 A shopper who claims to spend five minutes evaluating cereal options may actually decide in fifteen seconds.
 Observation records the reality.